How To Feed A Loon

 Just like their counterparts, they are loaded with lots of water.
 This isn’t so great for making crispy zucchini fritters, so we need to extract the water.

 EXPERT TIP: After shredding the zucchini (skin on) with a box grater or a food processor, place them in a colander.
 Put the colander in a large bowl or in the sink.
-Sprinkle 2 tsp of salt and mix it all together with your hands.
+Sprinkle 2 teaspoon of salt and mix it all together with your hands.
 You can add a plate on top and then weigh it down with something relatively heavy.
 The salt will draw the water from the zucchini in about 30 minutes to an hour.
 A final squeeze in cheesecloth or a kitchen towel gets most of any water remaining.

 A person grating a zucchini on a box grater and then sprinkling salt over the shredded zucchini sitting in a colander and then it being squeezed in cheesecloth.